cozees/cook/spec/language.md

 ## Array

-An array is dynamic list that can contain any value and any length.
+An array is a dynamic list that can contain any value and unlimited size.

 ```cook
 A = [1, 2.34, myfile.txt]